OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/combine.md

 ---
 title: combine
-description: Learn how to use the combine function in OpenBB programming library to add columns to dataframes.
+description: "Learn how to use the combine function in OpenBB programming library to" add columns to dataframes.
 This page provides details on parameters, returns, and even source code.
 keywords: